 - 32. Significant operational risks (scoring 15 and above) should continue to be logged and monitored via the Operational Risk Register (ORR).
 It is the responsibility of each divisional director to ensure that operational risks are recorded and monitored via a risk register.
 These registers and the risks identified are aligned to the council's operating structure.
-REBR has produced a proforma risk assessment/register that must be used by all business areas (see Appendix 3). - 33.
-The most significant risks identified by the divisional directors feed into the council's ORR which is managed by CMT and facilitated by the Manager, Risk Management, REBR.
-They are accountable for ensuring that all operational risks are identified against service delivery objectives; that plans are implemented to control these exposures; key risks are included within the individual service plan and that monitoring and communication of risks takes place. - 34.
-The Chief Operating Officer supported by CMT manages and monitors the Strategic Risk Register (SRR) for those risks that may affect achievement of the council's strategic objectives, with REBR facilitating.
-The most significant of these risks, those that may threaten the council's overall strategic aims, form this register which is reviewed and updated by directors each quarter.
-Responsibility for these risks rests with named directors.
-As part of the overall process of escalation, each strategic director should also have risk on their 121 agenda with their divisional directors at least quarterly.
-One of the significant strategic risks is a serious failing of the management of operational risks by their divisional directors. - 35.
-REBR facilitates and supports this process and will continue to maintain the SRR/ORR, using the input from each Divisional Risk Register and the updates provided by each director for the
+REBR has produced a pro-forma risk assessment/register that must be used by all business areas (see Appendix 3/3A).
+Every divisional director is required to use the newly updated Risk Register highlighting which strategic risk the identified divisional risk has an impact on and the PESTLE category it falls under where possible. - 33.
+The most significant risks (those scored 15 and above) identified by the divisional directors feed into the council's ORR which is managed by CMT and facilitated by the Manager, Risk Management, REBR.
+CMT is accountable for ensuring that all operational risks are identified against service delivery objectives; that plans are implemented to control these exposures; key risks are included within the individual service plan and that monitoring and communication of risks takes place. - 34.
+Reporting of Divisional, Operational and Strategic Risks (use Appendix 3a to log risks)- The Chief Operating Officer supported by CMT manages and monitors the Strategic Risk Register (SRR) for those risks that may affect the achievement of the council's strategic objectives, with REBR facilitating.
+Individual risk owners for the SRR will be Strategic Directors and/or those with statutory roles such as the Monitoring Officer and Section 151 officer (specific actions relating to the risk are likely to be owned and delivered by other Directors and Senior Officers).
+This ensures there is robust strategic ownership and oversight of the most significant risks facing the organisation.
+The intention is to use the PESTLE analysis as a framework for considering the wider context and environment and the risks that this gives rise to.
+PESTLE is a mnemonic that stands for 'Political, Economic, Social, Technological,

-SRR.
+Legal and Environmental' and these themes will be used for the SRR in future which have been built into the new approach (Appendix 7 provides a definition of PESTLE).
+Risk control action plans (Appendix 4) are also required for such risks and to be implemented to manage these exposures.
+The most significant of these risks, those that may threaten the council's overall strategic aims, form this register which is reviewed and updated by directors every four months.
+As part of the overall process of escalation, each strategic director should also have risk on their 121 agenda with their divisional directors at least quarterly and with lead Executive members.
+One of the significant strategic risks is a serious failing of the management of operational risks by divisional directors.

+- 35. REBR facilitates and supports this process and will continue to maintain the SRR/ORR, using the input from each Divisional Risk Register and the updates provided by the strategic director for the SRR.
 The SRR/ORR will be reported 4-monthly to CMT, and bi-annually to the A&RC.
-In addition, the SRR (Strategic Risk Register) is also reported to the City Mayor / Executive 4-monthly.
-As part of this process, bespoke training needs may be identified and the REBR team will provide training and support upon request.

-36. The process for reviewing and reporting operational and strategic risks at LCC is set out as below:
+In addition, the SRR is also reported to the City Mayor / Executive 4-monthly.
+As part of this process, bespoke training needs may be identified and the REBR team will provide training and support upon request. - 36.
+The process for reviewing and reporting operational and strategic risks at LCC is set out as below: